 Enjoy browsing our website with its ongoing updates and we look forward to seeing you at our workshops as well as at major events such as the Fall Instructor Retreat or the Sun Conference (which has much to offer all part/full-time faculty, graduate student instructors, and other education professionals)!

 Dr. Lawrence M. Lesser, Director

 Center for Excellence in Teaching and Learning (CETaL)

 ABOUT THE DIRECTOR: Larry Lesser has won regional/national awards for his teaching, curriculum, scholarship, and outreach as a Professor in UTEP's Mathematical Sciences Department, most recently becoming UTEP's 14th winner of a Minnie Stevens Piper Professor award.
 Lesser’s statistics/mathematics education teaching and research (which he continues in his split appointment) has yielded NSF grants and articles in top-tier disciplinary outlets such as Statistics Education Research Journal.
-Wearing his CETaL hat, he has also recently published pieces in broader, cross-disciplinary education and educational development venues, including: Faculty Focus, International Journal for the Scholarship of Teaching and Learning, The Teaching Professor, Teaching Tolerance, and the 2014 Rowman and Littlefield book Navigating the Doctoral Journey: A Handbook of Strategies for Success.
+Wearing his CETaL hat, he has also recently published pieces in broader, cross-disciplinary education and educational development venues, including: To Improve the Academy, Faculty Focus, International Journal for the Scholarship of Teaching and Learning, The Teaching Professor, Teaching Tolerance, and the 2014 Rowman and Littlefield book Navigating the Doctoral Journey: A Handbook of Strategies for Success.
 He has presented at POD (the premier national educational development conference) as well as delivered campus-wide educational development workshops.
-He was named in summer 2013 to be CETaL's 2013-14 Provost's Faculty Fellow-in-Residence and since January 1, 2014 has been serving as CETaL's Interim Director.
+He was named in summer 2013 to be CETaL's 2013-14 Provost's Faculty Fellow-in-Residence and has been directing CETaL since January 1, 2014.